-are responsible for checking the syllabus and Blackboard for topics covered, assigned readings, and announcements.
-Absent students are also encouraged to check with a classmate for any missed in-class announcements.

-- should review the Course Schedule in the syllabus and any announcements, and complete any assignments that are due.
+- are responsible for checking the syllabus and Blackboard for topics covered, assigned readings, and announcements.
+Absent students are also encouraged to check with a classmate for any missed in-class announcements. - should review the Course Schedule in the syllabus and any announcements, and complete any assignments that are due.
 Even though a student has received an intermittent/extended absences accommodation, deadlines for assignments remain the same.
-Please submit assignments through Blackboard unless other instructions are provided. - on an exam day should notify the instructor by email and attach a copy of documentation for the absence (e.g., hospital admission paperwork, documentation of an intermittent/extended absences accommodation for the first exam make-up request in a semester).
+Please submit assignments through Blackboard unless other instructions are provided. - on an exam day should notify the instructor by email and attach a copy of documentation for the absence (e.g., hospital admission paperwork).
 The procedure described in the "Absence Policy: Exam Days" section will be followed. - should contact a classmate to copy missed notes.
 The instructor does not provide notes beyond those posted to Blackboard. - acknowledge that in-class discussions and activities cannot be exactly replicated.
 Unless stipulated otherwise in this syllabus, students cannot earn or make up participation or attendance points awarded while absent.
 Obtaining notes about discussions and activities from another student is encouraged. - are reminded that virtual attendance is not available for this in-person course.
 (Please see the Face-to-face Course Delivery Policy for more information.)

-It is not necessary to complete an Access Extended/Intermittent Absence Form in this course.
+It is not necessary to submit an Access Extended/Intermittent Absence Form in this course.
 The text of this Section ("Intermittent/Extended Absences Accommodation Policy") will serve as the agreement with students who receive this accommodation.
 If Access requires submission of an Access Extended/Intermittent Absence Form, the text of this Section in the current-semester syllabus shall prevail and supersede any agreement specified on the Form.